nidr0x/ubuntu-18-04-packer-ansible-vagrant/README.md

 ## Requirements

-You will need the following software is installed on your local machine:
+You will need the following software installed on your local machine:

 * [Packer](http://www.packer.io/)
 * [Virtualbox](https://www.virtualbox.org/)